 Bridging New & Phased-Out Emails

-• managing too many email addresses
+• managing too many email addresses with consolidation as a goal

 Updating emails in the various websites and platforms with logins we accumulate is a slog.
 There are probably more than you remember, especially if an email address that is being phased out has been around for awhile.
-The following steps offer a phased approach to managing these changes until you can hire qualified professional to assess your specific needs and handle transfers or consolidation.
+The following steps offer a phased approach to managing these changes.
+It is important to work with a qualified professional to assess your specific needs, especially for email transfer, back up, or consolidation.
+If preserving email is not important to you, read on.
+Your phased-out email may be associated with logins that cannot be recovered after deletion.

 • Apple ID: Never change your Apple ID without consulting with an Apple specialist about what will be affected by this change.
 Always check with a specialist before making changes to Apple IDs or other important IDs that control important information to discover irreversible consequences.
 I recommend downloading the Apple Care app.